benchristelcom/benchristelcom.github.io/src/heroes4/map-design-ideas.md

   strength curve?
   - Mob armies grow over time.
 I wonder if the growth rate depends on the difficulty setting?
+- In a multiplayer game, losing your main hero _really_ sucks.
+It's basically game over.

 ## Ideas

 - Start with a few rank 2 units instead of rank 1s.
 The early game can be about keeping these units alive.
+- Start each player with 2 heroes, but don't allow taverns to be built.
+Or give each player two adventure-map taverns, 4000 gold, and a one-way portal, so they can choose their heroes.
+- Additional heroes could be obtained from prisons.
+- Incentivize exploration by scattering free goodies over the map.
 - How to prevent players from having too many towns?
   - You win when you capture your fourth town.
+- Maybe each player's second town should be from a neighboring alignment?
+Makes things more interesting.
+Consider how players could choose which alignment they get (or just let it be random).
 - How to prevent armies from growing too large?
   - limit gold income
   - whirlpools
   - kill off units somehow (with difficult battles at chokepoints?)
     - but how to encourage players to go into the fight before their army is big enough to win with no losses?
+  - quest hut that buys units, perhaps offering a stackable item (lucky charms or viewing crystal?)
 - How to prevent caravan micro?
   - Timed event: each day, all creature dwellings change their owner to a computer player.
 This computer player is not allowed to build caravans.